FluentValidation/FluentValidation/docs/built-in-validators.md

 - When `ignoreTrailingZeros` is `false` then the decimal `123.4500` will be considered to have a precision of 7 and scale of 4
 - When `ignoreTrailingZeros` is `true` then the decimal `123.4500` will be considered to have a precision of 5 and scale of 2.

-Please also note that this method impones certain range of values that will be accepted.
+Please also note that this method implies certain range of values that will be accepted.
 For example in case of `.PrecisionScale(3, 1)`, the method will accept values between `-99.9` and `99.9`, inclusive.
 Which means that integer part is always controlled to contain at most `3 - 1` digits, independently from `ignoreTrailingZeros` parameter.

 Note that prior to FluentValidation 11.4, this method was called `ScalePrecision` instead and had its parameters reversed.
 For more details [see this GitHub issue](https://github.com/FluentValidation/FluentValidation/issues/2030)